HTTP-RPC/Kilo/README.md

 In either case, the service would return the value 6 in response.

-Argument values may also be submitted as [form data](https://www.w3.org/TR/2014/REC-html5-20141028/forms.html#attr-fs-enctype).
+Arguments may also be submitted as [form data](https://www.w3.org/TR/2014/REC-html5-20141028/forms.html#attr-fs-enctype).
 If no matching handler method is found for a given request, the default handler (e.g. `doGet()`) will be called.

 At least one URL pattern is required, and it must be a path mapping (i.e. begin with a leading slash and end with a trailing slash and asterisk).
 It is recommended that services be configured to load automatically on startup.
-This ensures that they will be immediately available to [other services](#inter-service-communication) and included in the generated documentation.
+This ensures that they will be immediately available to [other services](#inter-service-communication) and included in the [generated documentation](#api-documentation).

-The optional `Description` annotation is used to document service implementations and is discussed in more detail [later](#api-documentation).

 ### Method Parameters
 Method parameters may be any of the following types: